What does a good graduate look like?

 More and more employers are using ATI (Applicant Tracking System) to electronically scan applicants’ CV’s for relevant skills sought after in the job description for the role.
 It’s a recruitment process which sorts through thousands of CV’s to determine which ones are the best fit for the role, by searching for keywords.
 If your CV contains the keywords the employer is looking for, then it ranks higher on the database where applications are stored.
 This means that recruiters may often make a split-second decision as to whether to process your application any further.
 The process isn’t entirely different from a recruiter scanning your CV with their own eyes, it’s still important to ensure your skills are there in black and white.
 According to a study by TheLadders, recruiters spend an average of 6 seconds reviewing an individual CV.

-How do I translate the roles and skills from my Employability Review to my CV?
+How do I translate the roles and skills from my Skills Log to my CV?

 See our example CV, demonstrating what a good graduate looks like…

-- Keep on top of ensuring your Employability Dashboard is up to date with everything extra-curricular that you’ve been involved in.
+- Keep on top of ensuring your Skills Log is up to date with everything extra-curricular that you’ve been involved in.
 It’s much easier to update it as you go than to try and remember everything once you have finished your course.

 - Whatever field you end up choosing to work in, employability and life skills are invaluable.